-The Lost Acres String Band serves up a rich stew of songs and instrumentals from a wide variety of musical traditions, with the added spice of some exotic originals.
-A typical show includes blues, rags, old-time and contemporary fiddle tunes, Hispanic waltzes from the old Southwest, a classic string-band number by The Mississippi Sheiks, swing tunes from the 1930's, and a Ray Charles instrumental.
+The Lost Acres String Band is a Connecticut-based trio (Gordon Swift, violin; Paul Howard, guitar; Jon Swift, upright bass) serving up a rich stew of songs and instrumentals from a wide variety of musics with the added spice of some exotic originals.
+The band honors the long American string-band tradition of the nineteenth and twentieth centuries while branching out in new directions.
+A typical show might include blues, Gypsy jazz, a Mexican dance tune, a romantic waltz, a contemporary piece for string trio, a haunting Hispanic ballad from the old Southwest, a classic string-band number by The Mississippi Sheiks, a lilting folk tune from Colombia, and swing tunes from the 1930s.

-Writing in Fiddler magazine, Grammy-winner Stacy Phillips called the band's music "impossible to pigeonhole...an unpretentious mood-booster...ranging confidently through several different styles, all handled with aplomb."
-The Middletown Eye called it "an instrumental delight.
+Writing in Fiddlermagazine, Grammy-winner Stacy Phillips called the band's music "impossible to pigeonhole...an unpretentious mood-booster...ranging confidently through several different styles, all handled with aplomb."
+The Middletown Eye calls it "an instrumental delight.
 From reels to waltzes, acoustic blues to ‘swing’ tunes…impeccably played."